-We provide commercial finance for export trade and overseas infrastructure development.
-From small and medium sized enterprises (SMEs) to large corporates, foreign Governments and infrastructure projects, we help Australian businesses take on the world.
+We provide finance to support export trade and overseas investment and infrastructure development.
+From small and medium sized enterprises (SMEs) to large corporates, foreign governments and infrastructure projects, we help Australian businesses take on the world.
 In doing so, our finance supports Australia's economic security and regional resilience.

-We administer the Australian Government's National Interest Account (NIA), which currently includes the Critical Minerals Facility, the Defence Export Facility and lending for the Australian Infrastructure Financing Facility for the Pacific (AIFFP).
+We administer the Australian Government's National Interest Account (NIA), which currently includes the Critical Minerals Facility (CMF), the Defence Export Facility (DEF), the Southeast Asia Investment Financing Facility (SEAIFF) and loans for the Australian Infrastructure Financing Facility for the Pacific (AIFFP).

-We also provide support to other Commonwealth entities, including the National Housing Finance and Investment Corporation (NHFIC) and the Northern Australia Infrastructure Facility (NAIF).
+We also provide services to other Commonwealth entities including the AIFFP, Housing Australia, the National Reconstruction Fund Corporation (NRFC) and the Northern Australia Infrastructure Facility (NAIF).